akisaarinen/smartdiet/README.md

 Acknowledgements
 ----------------
-Special thanks to Matti Siekkinen, Yu Xiao, Matti Kemppainen and Antti Ylä-Jääski and the whole Department of Computer Science and Engineering in Aalto University School of Science.
+Special thanks to Matti Siekkinen, Yu Xiao, Jukka Nurminen, Matti Kemppainen and Antti Ylä-Jääski and the whole Department of Computer Science and Engineering in Aalto University School of Science.

 Setting up constraint analysis tool
 ===================================